mgc93/mgc93.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 8.
-Buyers react adversely to slow sellers. (left) Probability that buyers make second offers as a function of sellers’ rejection RT to the first offers.
-The inset zooms in on rejection between 0 and 2 hours.(right) Size of buyers’ compromise as a function of sellers’ rejection RT to the first offers.
+    Figure 7.
+Buyers react adversely to slow sellers.
+A. Probability that buyers make second offers as a function of sellers’ rejection RT to the first offers.
+The inset zooms in on rejection between 0 and 2 hours.
+B. Size of buyers’ compromise as a function of sellers’ rejection RT to the first offers.
 The buyer’s compromise is the amount that they raised their second offer, divided by the gap between the list price and buyer’s first offer.
 A 100% compromise would be a second offer that is the list price; a 0% compromise would be a second offer that is the same as the first offer.
 The size of the dots indicates the relative amount of data in that bin and the bars represent bootstrapped standard errors across buyers.
 </div>